-I hadn’t even begun to look when a chap from New York named Miles hit me up for a Skype conversation and convinced me that he was the man to get things shaking at ebookling, and after having worked with him for a month I’m inclined to believe him.
+I hadn’t even begun to look when a chap from New York named Miles hit me up for a Skype conversation and convinced me that he was the man to get things shaking at ebookling.
+After having worked with him for a month I’m inclined to believe him.

 Conflict is Necessary for Continued Evolution

-The point that I’m aiming at here is that no matter how you refine your lifestyle to fit perfectly with how you want to live your life, so long as you are still pushing and challenging yourself there will still be friction and uncertainty and conflict.
+What I’m aiming at here is that no matter how you refine your lifestyle to fit perfectly with how you want to live your life, so long as you are still pushing and challenging yourself, there will still be friction and uncertainty and conflict.

 You may be forced to choose between priorities or to meet in the middle with them.
 You may even have to invent new ways of operating so you can enjoy them both.